 Walking is good for those intimidated by exercise

-You don’t have to be one of history’s great thinkers to derive the benefits of a daily walk.
+You don’t have to be one of history’sto derive the benefits of a daily walk.
 For Americans who are overworked and overly sedentary, committing to a weight lifting routine or a workout class at the local gym may seem intimidating, overwhelming, or too expensive at first.
 A daily walk can be an excellent and non-threatening way to embark on an exercise program and reap the many benefits it promises.
 Once you’ve done it a few times, you’ll quickly realize it doesn’t require the same level of motivation as something more arduous—walking is a great way to escape and renew yourself on a regular basis.

 Health benefits of walking